-Our center takes in just over 2,500 animals per year, comprised of over 100 different species.
+Our center takes in just over 3,500 animals per year, comprised of over 100 different species.
 Staff and volunteers work together to provide comprehensive diagnoses and treatments for our patients.
-Everyone works together to accommodate the feeding, cleaning and medication requirements of each patient.
+Everyone works together to accommodate the feeding, cleaning, and medication requirements of each patient.

 What volunteering does for you:

-Unique opportunity to work directly with wildlife and make a meaningful impact to their lives.
+Unique opportunity to work directly with wildlife and make a meaningful impact on their lives.

 Meet new people and make new friends.